ansible/ansible/rst/playbooks.rst

 You will also want to use asynchronous mode on very long running operations that might be subject to timeout.

-To launch a task asynchronously, specify it's maximum runtime and how frequently you would like to poll for status.
+To launch a task asynchronously, specify its maximum runtime and how frequently you would like to poll for status.
 The default poll value is 10 seconds if you do not specify a value for `poll`::